LinShiqi047/PatchAutoAugment/README.md

 This project is run on GPU (NVIDIA 2TX 2080Ti).
 We conduct experiments under python 3.8, pytorch 1.6.0, cuda 10.1 and cudnn7.
 You can download [dockerfile](https://github.com/LinShiqi047/PatchAutoAugment/blob/main/Dockerfile).
 We use [Kornia](https://github.com/kornia/kornia), a differentiable computer vision library that can be used to accelerate augmentation operations on tensors.

-We are working with the official [Kornia](https://github.com/kornia/kornia) team to integrate PAA into Kornia package.
-The Kornia-build-in PAA is coming soon.

 ### Data preparation
 Here, we take CIFAR and fine-grained datasets [CUB-200-2011](http://www.vision.caltech.edu/visipedia/CUB-200-2011.html), [Stanford Dogs](http://vision.stanford.edu/aditya86/ImageNetDogs/) to illustrate how to use our PatchAutoAugment.